vladislav-karamfilov/HrAspire/README.md

 - view and approve/reject vacation requests for managed employees

 ### HR Manager functionalities
-HR managers have all the capabilites of an employee plus additional HR specific management features:
+HR managers have all the capabilites of an employee plus additional HR-specific management features:
 - view and create/update/delete employees
 - access details of all employees
 - view and create/update/delete documents for all employees